-Charles Antzelevitch is professor and executive director of the cardiovascular research program at the Lankenau Institute for Medical Research in Pennsylvania, and professor of medicine and pharmacology and experimental therapeutics at Sidney Kimmel Medical College in Philadelphia, Pennsylvania.
+Charles Antzelevitch is professor and executive director of the cardiovascular research program at the Lankenau Institute for Medical Research in Pennsylvania, and a professor of medicine and pharmacology and experimental therapeutics at Sidney Kimmel Medical College in Philadelphia, Pennsylvania.
 He tells Cardiac Rhythm News about his extensive contributions to electrophysiology, and their impact on everyday practice, and shares his thoughts on the future priorities for research in the field.

 Why did you decide to become a doctor, and why did you choose to specialise in cardiac electrophysiology?

 I was intent on becoming a scientist since early childhood, always curious as to how things worked.
-Initially, I studied to be a biochemist, but switched to cardiac electrophysiology after visiting an electrophysiology lab and being mesmerised by the electrocardiographic signals bouncing up and down on the oscilloscope screen.
+Initially, I studied to be a biochemist but switched to cardiac electrophysiology after visiting an electrophysiology lab and being mesmerised by the electrocardiographic signals bouncing up and down on the oscilloscope screen.

 Who were the biggest influences on your early career?